DhruvKinger/Pointer-Controller/README.md

 * cd <project-repo-path>/src
 * Run the main.py file

-python main.py -fd <Path of xml file of face detection model> -fl <Path of xml file of facial landmarks detection model> -hp <Path of   xml file of head pose estimation model> -ge <Path of xml file of gaze estimation model> -i <Path of input video file or enter cam for   taking input video from webcam>
+python main.py -fd 'Path of xml file of face detection model' -fl 'Path of xml file of facial landmarks detection model' -hp 'Path of   xml file of head pose estimation model' -ge 'Path of xml file of gaze estimation model' -i 'Path of input video file or enter cam for   taking input video from webcam'